 Working closely with professor-in-charge of the undergraduate program and associate director of the school, Dr. Bart Bartlett, O’Neill has instituted curricular improvements, including changes to the school’s lodging, food & beverage and gaming operations courses that attracted new esteemed faculty to the school.
 Significant changes have also been made to the school’s technology curriculum, new courses in contemporary hospitality management issues such as asset management and social media management have been added, and the school created an entrepreneurship and innovation minor.
 The name of the major was changed from Hotel, Restaurant and Institutional Management to Hospitality Management to reflect the updated curriculum.
-Also, working with professor-in-charge of the graduate program, Dr. Anna Mattila, O’Neill has led increases to the diversity of the graduate student body and the number of applied research publications by faculty.
+Working with professor-in-charge of the graduate program, Dr. Anna Mattila, O’Neill led increases to the diversity of the graduate student body.
+Also, the quantity of articles and research publications by faculty members increased substantially.
+In conjunction with the International Council on Hotel, Restaurant and Institutional Education (ICHRIE), O'Neill initiated the ICHRIE Penn State Research Reports, translational research studies designed for hospitality industry executives, with Dr. Amit Sharma serving as editor.

 Other recent enhancements to student learning experiences have included the addition of Conti field trips where groups of students travel with faculty to visit the field operations of leading hospitality organizations, including meeting with company CEOs.
 Also, thanks to the Penn State Hotel & Restaurant Society and other donors, new funding has been generated which supports student travel to important industry conferences.
 These changes led to increased student satisfaction, enrollment, diversity and placement.